 These photographs depict traditional costumes and other ensembles from Jewish communities throughout Europe, North Africa, the Middle East, Israel, and beyond.
 Showcased are portrait and group photos, master craftwork including embroidery and jewelry, European Jewish school and sports uniforms, festive dress, early Israeli urban and labor clothing, and a famous Israeli fashion brand.

-The Bernard H. and Miriam Oster Visual Documentation Center is systematically collecting an unparalleled catalogue of photographs and films documenting Jewish life, heritage, and history throughout the centuries.
+The Bernard H. and Miriam Oster Visual Documentation Center is systematically collecting an unparalleled catalog of photographs and films documenting Jewish life, heritage, and history throughout the centuries.

 This photo exhibit is part of the Library’s celebration of Jewish Heritage Month, which takes place during the month of May.
-The display will rotate through six library branches between May 1 and September 11, 2019.
+The display will rotate through 11 library branches between September 30, 2019 and May 20, 2020.